vistuleB/vxml/README.md

 markup formats.
 A parser can convert a source document into VXML, a pipeline can transform the AST, and an emitter can serialize the result to HTML, XML-like text, JSX, or any other target for which an emitter has been written.
-VXML's simplicity encourages simple encoding and decoding contracts.
+VXML's simple shape forces simple encoding and decoding contracts.

 VXML comes with its own indentation-based serialization format for human inspection and for persisting documents required by test suites.